Preparation for the celebration of the wedding liturgy

 A marriage license from the Commonwealth of Pennsylvania must be obtained and presented to the priest before the rehearsal.
 Marriage licenses can be obtained from any county courthouse but are not available until 60 days prior to the wedding date (e.g., the marriage license for a July 19 wedding can be obtained after May 19).

 The Diocese of Greensburg requires that all couples preparing for marriage participate in some form of marriage preparation program.
 There are various programs available.
-Please review the options below with Father John to decide which option best suits you.
+Please review the options below with Father Anthony to decide which option best suits you.

 |Sponsor Couples||Involve one married couple and one engaged couple.
 The couples meet in the home of the married couple over the course of several evenings that are scheduled at the convenience of those involved.|